obsidianmd/obsidian-help/en/How to/Work with multiple notes.md

-Starting in [[v0.5.0]], you can edit and view multiple files in Obsidian.
+You can edit and view multiple files in Obsidian.

 To effectively use split view, you only need to know a few things: